I. Executive Summary

 - State Authorization Reciprocity Agreement (SARA) - An agreement among member states, districts, and territories in the United States, which establishes comparable national standards for interstate offering of postsecondary distance education courses and programs.

 - School of Professional Studies - At UNC Charlotte, the School of Professional Studies supports those programs approved as a distance education programs by the UNC System Office.

 - Authority: Office of the Provost and Vice Chancellor for Academic Affairs

 - Responsible Office: Office of the Provost and Vice Chancellor for Academic Affairs

 - Revised: August 26, 2022 [Changed title from 'Evaluation of Distance Education and Online Offerings' to 'Evaluation of Distance Education and Online Courses and Programs', added 21st Century Distance Education Guidelines]

 - Code of Student Academic Integrity, University Policy 407

 - Distance and Correspondence Education Policy Statement

-- Interregional Guidelines for the Evaluation of Distance Education
+- C-RAC Interregional Guidelines for the Evaluation of Distance Education

 VII.
 Frequently Asked Questions